FOREX-Euro holds firm as U.S. stimulus hopes weigh on dollar

 Commerzbank analyst Esther Reichelt said that new restrictions in Germany to address the spread of COVID-19, rather than weigh on the euro were actually boosting its allure versus the dollar.

-The dollar index, which measures the greenback against a basket of currencies, rose slightly to 90.802 =USD.
+The dollar index, which measures the greenback against a basket of currencies, dipped slightly to 90.626 =USD.

 On Monday the dollar sunk as low as 90.419, a level unseen since April 2018.